wp-plugins/cr-post2pingfm/readme.txt

 1. Ability to set custom ping status for each category.
 1. Ability to choose between CURL or FSockOpen connection method.
 1. Ability to test which connection method is supported on each server.
+1. You can now set custom ping status update for each category
+1. You will have the ability to set what connection method you want to use.
+1. There is tool to check what connection method is supported on your server.
+1. My plugin will retry 10 times in case there's no response from server.

 == Installation ==